4300 E. Sunrise Drive, Tucson Arizona 85718

 Career and Technical Education Courses

-The Entrepreneurship instructional program prepares students to become young entrepreneurs, who are the key drivers of tomorrow’s innovations and integral to creating a thriving economy.
-The skills associated with entrepreneurship include the ability to take initiative and creatively seek out and identify opportunities; develop budgets and project resource needs and potential income; understand options for developing needed capital and trade-offs associated with different options; and communicate effectively and market oneself and one’s ideas.
-Students will leave the program with a full Business Model/Plan.
+The Business Management instructional program prepares students to perform technical services in Management within small, medium and large organizations/businesses.
+In addition, this program will include skills associated with entrepreneurship that include the ability to take initiative and creatively seek out and identify opportunities; develop budgets and project resource needs and potential income; understand options for developing needed capital and trade-offs associated with different options; and communicate effectively and market oneself and one’s ideas.

 Students should choose two (2) or more year-long courses offered in this program in order to complete a course sequence to be considered a Concentrator.